Frédéric Ogée

-Frédéric Ogée is a professor of British literature and art history at Université Paris Cité.
-He is a specialist in the art and literature of the eighteenth century.
-In 2006-07, he curated the first-ever exhibition of Hogarth for the Louvre.
-He is currently working on a series of four large monographs in French on 18th- and 19th-century British artists, Thomas Lawrence, J.M.W.Turner, Thomas Gainsborough and William Hogarth, to be published by Cohen & Cohen (Paris) over the next four years.
-The first one, Thomas Lawrence-Le genie du portrait anglais came out in December 2022.
-From 2014 to 2017 he was a member of Tate Britain’s Advisory Council in London, and since 2014 has been a member of the City of Paris Scientific Council.
-In 2018-19 he was Kress Fellow in the Literature of Art at the Clark Art Institute and then the William Allan Neilson Professor at Smith College, both in Massachusetts.
-From 2023-24, he will teach a course on the English school of art at Ecole du Louvre.
+Frédéric Ogée is Emeritus Professor of British Literature and Art History at Université Paris Cité and Ecole du Louvre.
+His main period of research is the long 18th-century, and his publications include two collections of essays on William Hogarth, as well as ‘Better in France’?
+The circulation of ideas across the Channel in the 18th century (Bucknell, 2005), Diderot and European Culture (Oxford, 2006; repr.2009), J.M.W.
+Turner, Les Paysages absolus (Paris, 2010) and Jardins et Civilisations (Valenciennes, 2019), following a conference at the European Institute for Gardens and Landscapes in Caen.
+In 2006-07, he curated the first-ever exhibition of Hogarth for the Louvre Museum.
+He is currently working on a series of four large monographs in French on 18th- and 19th-century British artists.
+The first one, Thomas Lawrence--Le genie du portrait anglais came out in December 2022.
+The second one, on the landscape artist J.M.W.Turner, will be published early 2026.
+From 2014 to 2017 he was a member of Tate Britain’s Advisory Council in London, and from 2014 to 2021 a member of the City of Paris Scientific Council.
+In 2018-19 he was Kress Fellow in the Literature of Art at the Clark Art Institute and then the William Allan Neilson Professor at Smith College, both in Massachusetts, USA.
+Since October 2025 he has been appointed for 3 years as a member of the Advisory Council of the Paul Mellon Centre for Studies in British Art in London, and in February 2026, he will give the Lewis Walpole Library Annual Lecture at the Yale University Art Gallery..